Home » Canadians are struggling to access medical marijuana

 Thankfully, there is some help available when it comes to affording this herbal medication.

 Marijuana plants and seeds bought from licensed producers are tax-deductible.
-If you are a veteran, Veterans Affairs Canada may be able cover up to the full cost of your marijuana (for up to 10 grams per day).
+If you are a veteran, Veterans Affairs Canada may be able to cover up to the full cost of your marijuana (for up to 10 grams per day).

 Upcoming recreational legalization could in time also lead to over-the-counter cannabis supplements like CBD capsules and CBD oils, but supplements are not tax deductible or covered by insurance plans.

-There may be a day when more more marijuana costs are covered.
+There may be a day when more marijuana costs are covered.
 Ever since the Supreme Court ruled that patients should not be restricted to only dried buds to smoke, Health Canada began allowing the sale of cannabis oil extracts.
-Experts predict that this will eventually lead to insurance plans covering oil gel caps of THC and CBD, since these will make it easier to ensure precise dosing.
+Experts predict that this will eventually lead to insurance plans covering oil gel caps of THC and CBD since these will make it easier to ensure precise dosing.
 Other forms that are safer than smoking may also lead to coverage.
-These might include waxes, sprays, tinctures, fresh leaves.
-One company, Aurora Cannabis, even patented a cannabis inhaler that gives users a pressurized, metered doses of the drug, which is something insurance companies want to see when evaluating whether they should offer coverage.
+These might include waxes, sprays, tinctures, and fresh leaves.
+One company, Aurora Cannabis, even patented a cannabis inhaler that gives users pressurized, metered doses of the drug, which is something insurance companies want to see when evaluating whether they should offer coverage.

 Until then, the best tool for accessing the sometimes cost-prohibitive medication might be the disability tax credit, should you use medical marijuana to manage an eligible disability covered under the tax credit.
 The disability tax credit is a welcome piece of governmental relief that has made a huge difference in the lives of the disabled and their families across the country.
 Sadly, as many as half of eligible Canadians are not taking advantage of the program, mostly due to the complicated application and approval process.